GiovineItalia/Gadfly.jl/README.md

 Finally geometries are responsible for actually doing the drawing.
 A geometry takes as input one or aesthetics, and used data bound to these aesthetics to draw things.
-The `Geom.point` geometry draws points using the `x` and `y` aesthetics, the `Geom.lines` geometry draws lines, and so on.
+The `Geom.point` geometry draws points using the `x` and `y` aesthetics, the `Geom.line` geometry draws lines, and so on.

 ### Guides